 Please read the Spanish department course information carefully.
 You may contact Esther Castro Cuenca if you have any questions.

-The results of your test will be sent automatically to the Spanish department and be made available to you immediately if you provide your personal email.
-Your score will guide you in preselecting the appropriate course in which to enroll.
+The results of your test will be sent automatically to the Spanish department and will be made available to you immediately to your @mtholyoke.edu email.
+Your score will guide you in pre-selecting the appropriate course in which to enroll.
 The Spanish department, upon reviewing both placement test results and the language questionnaire, may require a level change.

-The placement test must be taken within two months of registration.
+The placement test must be taken at least two months before registration.

 Students are strongly encouraged to take their language courses in close succession, without lapses between one level and the next.